dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 I had been away from SXOS scene for more than a year, and recently just got back to power on my Switch to play some of the recent titles in 2021.
 I have prior experience in jailbreaking Nintendo 3DS, the new Nintendo 3DS, Sony Playstation PSP Slim, Sony Playstation Vita (phat), and Sony Playstation Vita (Slim).
 While the tools used differ for each console, they do share some similarities and I find it easier to understand and compare the process.

 Having said that, I decided to wrote this as a log to my attempts, and something that I could read back in the future.
 I wrote down each rationale for the steps so that you can better understand the process yourself.
 You may follow it if you have the same setup as I did!
+I think it is important to emphasize that is not a guide to compete with other awesome guides out there that covers all possible scenarios/console variants do achieve the same migration outcome.
+Rather this is simply written from my perspective in my scene experience with other console/handhelds, and on my scenario.

 **NOTE: If you ever decide to follow my steps, please carefully read through all the steps, make sure all the release links are available, and understand what you are doing.
 And I do not hold responsible if you bricked your Switch console, which is very unlikely though.**